Law 14 (Bill 96): What does it mean for you?

 - Priority of admission should not be interpreted as a guaranteed admission into an applicant’s first choice program/CEGEP and all applicants must meet the minimum admission requirements.

-- ÆßÐDzʿª½± will collaborate with other English-language CEGEPs to ensure all qualified on-time applicants who are certificate holders are admitted to an English-language CEGEP for the semester to which they applied.
+- Dzʿ will collaborate with other English-language CEGEPs to ensure all qualified on-time applicants who are certificate holders are admitted to an English-language CEGEP for the semester to which they applied.

 - Based on the number of applications we historically receive from certificate holders we do not expect the current ratio of certificate holders versus non-certificate holders in our student population to alter dramatically.

-- Students with a COE will have to take three program courses in French OR three additional French language courses to improve their French language skills, depending on their level of ability.
-In both cases, these are in addition to the two French as a second language courses required as part of General Education requirements, for a total of five courses.
+- Students who hold the Certificate of Eligibility for English Instruction (COE) that are attending an English CEGEP will need to pass the English Exit Exam (EEE) to graduate.
+Students will also have to take three program courses in French OR three additional French language courses to improve their French language skills, depending on their level of ability.
+In both cases, these courses are in addition to the two French second language courses required as part of General Education requirements, for a total of five courses.

-For more detailed information on French courses visit our French department webpage.Ìý
+For more detailed information on French courses visit our French department webpage.

-ÆßÐDzʿª½± already has many supports in place to practice and improve French language skills, including CLÉO (Centre de langue écrite et orale), a free French tutoring service offered to all ÆßÐDzʿª½± students, as well as credit and non-credit French language courses offered in Continuing Education.
+Dzʿ already has many supports in place to practice and improve French language skills, including CLÉO (Centre de langue écrite et orale), a free French tutoring service offered to all Dzʿ students, as well as credit and non-credit French language courses offered in Continuing Education.
 The College is strengthening support due to the law changes.